andymcfee/andymcfee.com/post-it-all.md

 Markdown: Basics
 ================

+> Anyone who stops learning is old, whether twenty or eighty.
+Anyone who keeps learning stays young.
+The greatest thing you can do is keep your mind young.
+>
+><cite>Mark Twain</cite>

 # h1 and a little bit of text
 ## h2 and a little bit of text
 ### h3 and a little bit of text